zesardine/UltimateTicTacToeAI/README.md

 [Here's a YouTube video](https://youtu.be/BfmivoVFins) about this project.

 This is a _minimax_ AI I coded for the game _Ultimate Tic-Tac-Toe_.
 There were many fun problems I had to solve, most of which I go over in the YouTube video.
 Even after figuring them out, the AI isn't completely perfect.
 However, in it's current form, it usually wins, or we tie.
-I have only won against it once over the span of many dozens of games, although I'm admittedly not a professional Ultimate Tic-Tac-Toe player.
+Personally, I have only won against it once over the span of many dozens of games, although I'm admittedly not a professional Ultimate Tic-Tac-Toe player.
 I've also put it up against other AIs and it seems to mostly win or tie.
 (However, I don't really want to make it practice against other AIs, as those also have their flaws).

 I will admit, the code is quite old, and there were a lot of problems with the version that I had when I created the video (from the game sometimes crashing when a tie happened to the AI just ignoring the fact that the player was about to win).
 I have gone over these in the past few days and am happy to say that, to the best of my knowledge, they're all fixed and should work.